fernandreu/office-ribbonx-editor/CONTRIBUTING.md

 	- Documentation for every file / class / member: there is no strong reason to increase the size of the source code files if the comments are not going to be meaningful and / or the element might be self-explanatory.
+	- Naming convention: recently, I have switched to naming private fields with a leading underscore, such as `_privateField`.
+As a consequence, I have decided to no longer use `this.` everywhere, since the distinction between a local variable and a private field is now clearer.
 - Follow the MVVM pattern, clearly separating the view from the view model.
 - Use dependency injection when actions need to be mocked during unit test (e.g. displaying a message box or a file dialog).